;

 When do you need a post crown?

 The typical situations are when the cavity has damaged more than half of the tooth.
 Placing a regular crown or a filling would cause it to come off.
-Another common situation is when a fracture has occurred at the gum level.
-A post-core will provide the base needed for the crown.

-A post crown can help to:
+A post-crown can help to:

 • Strengthen the tooth and prevent it from cracking or breaking